-There are a number of signs that someone's drinking has become unhealthy.
-Try to think about why they drink when they do.
-If any of the below is happening, then their drinking is likely of concern:
+There are a number of signs that someone's drinking or other drug use has become unhealthy.
+Try to think about why they drink or use when they do.
+If any of the below is happening, then their drinking or drug use is likely of concern:

 - Unhealthy motivations